Why Do We Have 2 Lungs

 Advancements in Lung Imaging

 Advanced imaging techniques, such as high-resolution computed tomography (HRCT) and magnetic resonance imaging (MRI), have revolutionized our ability to visualize the lungs and diagnose respiratory diseases.
 These technologies allow doctors to detect subtle abnormalities in lung structure and function, such as early signs of lung cancer, emphysema, or fibrosis.
-Furthermore, functional imaging techniques, such as positron emission tomography (PET) scans, can provide information about metabolic activity in the lungs, helping to differentiate between benign and malignant lesions.
+What's more, functional imaging techniques, such as positron emission tomography (PET) scans, can provide information about metabolic activity in the lungs, helping to differentiate between benign and malignant lesions.

 Minimally Invasive Surgical Techniques